+Students should enjoy a learning environment free of inappropriate harassment, including, but not limited to sexual harassment perpetrated by fellow ECU students, other University members, or non-affiliated third parties.
 Sexual harassment by any member of the University community, including students, faculty and staff, is a violation of both law and University policy, and will not be tolerated.
 Harassment between University employees, University employees and students, and/or student-on-student harassment is prohibited.
 These policies can be found on the myECU portal here.

 Definition of Sexual Harassment

 Sexual harassment shall be defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature in the following context:

-A. When submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or academic standing;
+- When submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or academic standing;

-B. When submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting such individual; or
+- When submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting such individual; or

-C. When such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive working or academic environment.
+- When such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive working or academic environment.

-2. Examples of Prohibited Conduct
+Examples of Prohibited Conduct